-24.1 The Board (in consultation with the Council of Governors) may appoint any independent Non-Executive Director as the Senior Independent Director, for such period not exceeding the remainder of his term as a Non-Executive Director as they may specify on appointing him or her.
+- 24.1 The Board (in consultation with the Council of Governors) may appoint any independent Non-Executive Director as the Senior Independent Director, for such period not exceeding the remainder of their term as a Non-Executive Director as they may specify on appointing them. - 24.2 Any Non-Executive Director so appointed may at any time resign from the office of Senior Independent Director by giving notice in writing to the Chair.
+The Board (in consultation with the Council of Governors) may thereupon appoint another independent Non-Executive Director as Senior Independent Director. - 24.3 The Senior Independent Director shall perform the role set out in "The NHS Foundation Trust Code of Governance" issued by NHSE.

-- 24.2 Any Non-Executive Director so appointed may at any time resign from the office of Senior Independent Director by giving notice in writing to the Chair.
-The Board (in consultation with the Council of Governors) may thereupon appoint another independent Non-Executive Director as Senior Independent Director. - 24.3 The Senior Independent Director shall perform the role set out in "The NHS Foundation Trust Code of Governance" issued by Monitor.
+25. Board of Directors - appointment and removal of the Chief Executive and other Executive Directors

-25. Board of Directors - appointment and removal of the Chief Executive and other executive Directors
+25.1 The Non-Executive Directors shall appoint or remove the Chief Executive.

-- 25.1 The non-executive Directors shall appoint or remove the Chief Executive. - 25.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 25.3 A committee consisting of the Chief Executive, the Chair and the other non-executive Directors shall appoint or remove the other executive Directors.
+- 25.2 The appointment of the Chief Executive shall require the approval of the Council of Governors. - 25.3 A committee consisting of the Chief Executive, the Chair and the other Non-Executive Directors shall appoint or remove the other Executive Directors.